jesshill/Onish_lab/protocols/Transgenics_Microinjection_Crosses/EON_Lab_Microinjection-Transgene-Integration.md

   - Want worms to be late L4 to YA stage.
 Want about 1 – 3 or 1 – 5 embryos present in the worm.
   - Wormbook: Well fed, young to middle aged (> 1 day old) gravid hermaphrodites with a full but single row of eggs.
 - NGM/OP50 plates
-  - Want 1 per injected worm.
+  - Want 1 per injected worm, or can use 1 plate and move worms later.
 - Microinjection needle loading pipettes
   - Use a P2 pipette to load the microinjection needle.
+  - Alternativley, use a gel loading tip to load the microinjection needles (works way better!).
 - DNA for injection (either plasmid or linear fragments)
   - For isolation of plasmids, use the PureLink HQ Mini Plasmid DNA Purification Kit (Invitrogen; K2100-01).
 The optional wash step in this protocol is NOT optional.
-    - Isolated plasmids should be kept/used for about 1 month in -20C.
+    - Isolated plasmids should be kept/used for about 1 month and stored in -20C.
 Then need to be renewed.

 ### **PROTOCOL**